telerik/justmock-docs/advanced-usage/mocking-linq-queries.md

   {{endregion}}

-## Asserting When Expression > Is Passed in as a Parameter
+## Asserting When Conditional Expression Is Passed in as a Parameter

-You can also mock parameters when using the > LINQ expressions.
-Let's walk through an example:
+You can also mock parameters when using the LINQ expressions.
+Let's walk through an example demosntrating how to mock the behavior of the `==` expression:

   #### __[C#]__